ljsinclair/featurebase-docs/docs/concepts/concept-pt1-bitmap-index.md

 * `1` is encoded if the relationship exists
 * `0` is encoded if the relationship does not

-High cardinality data works well in bitmaps because the relationship is Boolean, it either exists or it does not.
+Boolean data can be equality encoded because the relationship either exists or it doesn't.
+For example:

-For example, the first column values can be represented as a single bitmap:

 |  | Manatee | Sea Horse | Koala | Starfish |
 |---|---|---|---|---|